citusdata/citus_docs/faq/faq.rst

 How do I change the shard count for a hash partitioned table?
 -------------------------------------------------------------

-Currently changing the shard count for an existing hash partitioned table is not supported.
+Optimal shard count is related to the total number of cores on the workers.
+Citus partitions an incoming query into its fragment queries which run on individual worker shards.
+Hence the degree of parallelism for each query is governed by the number of shards the query hits.
+To ensure maximum parallelism, you should create enough shards on each node such that there is at least one shard per CPU core.

-However we typically recommend creating a large number of initial shards (greater than planned CPU cores) during table creation (e.g. 128 or 256).
-This allows for future scaling, if you add more workers.
+We typically recommend creating a high number of initial shards, e.g. 2x or 4x the number of current CPU cores.
+This allows for future scaling if you add more workers and CPU cores.

 How does citus hadle failure of a worker node?
 ----------------------------------------------

-If a backend server fails during e.g. a SELECT query, jobs involving shards from that server will automatically fail over to replica shards located on healthy hosts.
+If a worker node fails during e.g. a SELECT query, jobs involving shards from that server will automatically fail over to replica shards located on healthy hosts.
 This means intermittent failures will not require restarting potentially long-running analytical queries, so long as the shards involved can be reached on other healthy hosts.
 You can find more information about Citus' failure handling logic in :ref:`dealing_with_node_failures`.

 How does Citus handle failover of the master node?